johe123qwe/github-trending/README.md

 ## Unknown

+* 【2024-09-23】[GEIGEIGEIST / TOTEM](https://github.com/GEIGEIGEIST/TOTEM) - TOTEM is a 38 keys column-staggered split keyboard.
+It meant to be used with a SEEED XIAO BLE or RP2040
 * 【2024-09-22】[n8n-io / self-hosted-ai-starter-kit](https://github.com/n8n-io/self-hosted-ai-starter-kit) - The Self-hosted AI Starter Kit is an open-source template that quickly sets up a local AI environment.
 Curated by n8n, it provides essential tools for creating secure, self-hosted AI workflows.
 * 【2024-09-17】[ouckah / Summer2025-Internships](https://github.com/ouckah/Summer2025-Internships) - Collection of Summer 2025 tech internships!
 * 【2024-09-14】[oz123 / awesome-c](https://github.com/oz123/awesome-c) - A curated list of awesome C frameworks, libraries, resources and other shiny things.
 Inspired by all the other awesome-... projects out there.